top of page

 Copy of Mentorship of Movement PDF .jpg

-At Mechanics of Movement we provide physiotherapy for chronic hip, knee, ankle, and foot conditions through structured pathways.
+At Mechanics of Movement we provide lower limb physiotherapy through structured pathways.

 The approach is individualised and based on objective testing and reassessment.
-Pathways include Return to Function for persistent lower limb injuries, RunStronger for building running load tolerance, and RunScreen for one-off performance assessment of the lower limb kinetic chain.
+Pathways include Return to Run for persistent lower limb injuries, RunStronger for building load capacity and coordination, and RunScreen for one-off assessment of running coordination & capacity.

 Consultations are available Tuesday and Saturday.